 - When the NG-RAN needs to retrieve the mapping of a UE Radio Capability ID to the corresponding UE Radio Capability information, it queries the AMF using N2 signalling defined in TS 38.413 [34].

-- When the AMF needs to retrieve a PLMN-assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capabilities Information, IMEI/TAC and SV for the UE.
-The UE Radio Capabilities Information is associated with IMEI/TAC and SV.
-The UCMF stores the association of this IMEI/TAC and SV with this UE Radio Capability ID.
+- When the AMF needs to retrieve a PLMN-assigned UE Radio Capability ID for a UE from the UCMF, it provides the UE Radio Capabilities Information, and optionally, Model ID and SV for the UE.
+The UE Radio Capabilities Information may be associated with Model ID and SV.
+If provided by the AMF, the UCMF stores the association of the Model ID and SV with this UE Radio Capability ID.